 Requisition Number: 412

-Overview: The propagation intern will learn about and gain experience in propagating plants by assisting with the propagation of annuals, perennials, native plants, tropical plants, and floriculture crops grown in the production greenhouses and nursery.
-The intern will attend regular staff meetings and weekly intern meetings with guest speakers during the summer to learn about general operations at the...
-Read more
+Overview: To learn about and gain experience in propagating plants by assisting with the propagation of annuals, perennials, native plants, tropical plants and floriculture crops grown in the production greenhouses and nursery.
+Attend regular staff meetings and weekly intern meetings with guest speakers during summer to learn about general Botanic Garden operations.